Fire and rescue services

 Also consider specific risks to your safety and security in different places.

 Land border crossings may be closed with short notice and for an unknown period.
-Before travel, check Israeli government websites and the website of the country you're travelling to to determine if border crossings are open.
+Before travel, check Israeli government websites and the website of the country you're travelling to determine if border crossings are open.

 You could face delays or trouble passing through checkpoints.